Get a new Google Nest Video Doorbell at 60% off!

-(Pocket-lint) - The holidays are right around the corner, and it's the perfect time to make your home smarter and safer before the season kicks into high gear.
+The holidays are right around the corner, and it's the perfect time to make your home smarter and safer before the season kicks into high gear.
 Good news - the ideal solution is here!

 For a limited time only, get 60% off the Google Nest Video Doorbell at Woot.
 Normally priced at $229, this fantastic gadget can be yours for just $88.99.